Risk prediction of breast cancer following diagnosis of precancerous events.

 - Expansion of the BRCAPRO model to account for diagnoses of

 - DCIS (Ductal Carcinoma in Situ): evaluation of the penetrance of DCIS for individuals carrying BRCA1 or BRCA2 mutations.

 - Contralateral breast cancer: evaluation of the age-specific penetrance functions for contralateral breast cancer in BRCA-mutated individuals, and in the general population.

-2. Risk assessment in atypical breast hyperplasia (with Dr.Kevin Hughes, M.D.): our research would make available a new, comprehensive and validated approach for risk assessment in women diagnosed with atypical hyperplasia of the breast (atypia), contributing to a more efficient, targeted and personalized evaluation of preventative approaches for invasive breast cancer; this will both increase patients’ awareness of their options and risks, and better support a rational choice between available therapeutic treatments.
-Submitted for NIH funding.
+- Risk assessment in atypical breast hyperplasia (NIH/NCI grant, E.Mazzola, PI): new, comprehensive and validated approach for risk assessment in women diagnosed with atypical hyperplasia of the breast (atypia), contributing to a more efficient, targeted and personalized evaluation of preventative approaches for invasive breast cancer.

-development of educational materials for in-person and online sessions to be done in conjunction with the Dana-Farber Cancer Institute’s Clinical Trials Education Office.
+- Education (work with P.Catalano, Sc.D.): educational materials on clinical trials and reproducible research for in-person and online sessions to be conducted in conjunction with the Dana-Farber Cancer Institute’s Clinical Trials Education Office.